MadeleineMae/Assingment_2/README.md

 This project assessed whether identifiable topics can be found in fraud emails to mitigate phishing attacks.
 A BERTopics NLP unsupervised learning model was applied to a fraud email dataset.
 After some tuning of the UMAP and HDBSCAN it produces 26 topics.
 This was then validated through means of silhouette score, random seeds and manual annotations.

+Please note that in the final validation of the model there is a line of code which is made as a comment.
+Remove this to create a new dataset, however if not, keep it as a comment otherwise it was overwrite the annotations in the dataset already made.

 Getting Started Dependencies:
 The libraries needed for this study include: